Azure/bicep/docs/spec/variables.md

 Unlike [parameters](./parameters.md) or [outputs](./outputs.md), variables do not require declaring the type.
 The type is inferred from the value of the variable.

 There are no constraints on placement of variable declarations.
-They be mixed with any other valid declarations in any order.
+They can be mixed with any other valid declarations in any order.

 ## Examples
 The examples below cover variable declaration using hard-coded and calculated values.